d1618033/python-redfish-utility/docs/slate/source/includes/_persistentmemorycommands.md

 - **-L, --list**

-Display a list of available pre-defined configIDs along with a brief description.
+Display a list of available predefined configIDs along with a brief description.

 - **-C, --config**

-Specify one of the pre-defined configIDs to apply to all the persistent memory modules.
+Specify one of the predefined configIDs to apply to all persistent memory modules.

 - **-f, --force**